daniel-gheorghita/dezoomcamp/7_project_Belgium_housing_market/readme.md

 prefect deployment build ./etl_gcs_to_bq.py:etl_gcs_to_bq_main --name "Scheduled and parametrized Opendata Belgium GCS to BigQuery" --cron "0 0 2 * *" -a
 ```

-Create a scheduled (every 3rd day of each month at 00:00) deployment for taking the BigQuery separated data of leases and rent and creating a new joint dataset and upload it to BigQuery:
+Create a scheduled (every 3rd day of each month at 00:00) deployment for taking the BigQuery separated data of leases and transactions, creating a new joint processed dataset and uploading it to BigQuery:
 ```
 prefect deployment build ./etl_bq_pyspark_bq.py:etl_bq_pyspark_bq_main --name "Scheduled and parametrized BigQuery transformation with PySpark" --cron "0 0 3 * *" -a
 ```

 Use the existing deployment files in this repository for reference regarding the deployment parameters.

+### Running the pipeline automatically

 Once the deployments are created, start the Prefect worker:
 ```
 prefect agent start --work-queue "default"
 ```

+The pipeline will now run **automatically** based on the schedule set when creating the deployments above.

+You can also trigger parts of the pipeline via the Prefect Orion web interface.

 ### Running Jupyter Notebook remotely